George Foster (baseball): Last year in baseball

 Foster was 37 years old and in the final year of his contract when the 1986 season began.
 Although he had been respectable for several years, he had not fully lived up to the expectations that were set for him by the Mets and his age was starting to become a factor as well.
-He put up respectable power numbers (13 home runs and 37 RBIs), but had a .237 batting average, and had lost considerable range in left field.
+He put up respectable power numbers (13 home runs and 38 RBIs), but had a .237 batting average, and had lost considerable range in left field.
 Meanwhile, the Mets manager Davey Johnson was looking for an everyday position for utilityman Kevin Mitchell.
 When the Mets headed to Cincinnati for a three-game series on July 21, Foster sat out the series, making just one pinch hit appearance in the second game of the set.

 This game was highlighted by a bench-clearing brawl that was ignited when the Reds' Eric Davis stole third base in the tenth inning.
 After a hard tag by Mets third baseman Ray Knight, the two men exchanged words, leading to Knight's punching Davis in the face.
 Both benches emptied with the exception of Foster.
 Foster said that he stayed out of the ruckus because it set a bad example for children.
 After the series in Cincinnati, the manager Johnson officially announced Mitchell as the everyday left fielder.

-Foster complained that his demotion was racially motivated, with Los Angeles Times writer Mike Downey criticizing him for making that statement considering that Mitchell, who replaced Foster, was black (like Foster).
+Despite Johnson's reasoning that Foster's lack of performance warranted the benching, Foster complained that his demotion was racially motivated, with Los Angeles Times writer Mike Downey criticizing him for making that statement considering that Mitchell, who replaced Foster, was black (like Foster).
+In addition, Met teammates Wally Backman and Mookie Wilson have since said that Foster's non-combative personality was a bad fit for the team.
 He made just 14 plate appearances after that point, walking once, getting one single, and striking out six times.
 On August 7, the Mets released Foster and replaced him on their major league roster with Lee Mazzilli.